More than 10,000 sign petition against NUS student's sentence in molest case

 SINGAPORE: More than 10,000 people have, as of 1pm on Friday (Sep 27), signed an online petition calling for signatories to take a stand against what was termed as "favouritism" for sex offenders.

-The change.org petition comes after a National University of Singapore (NUS) student was sentenced to probation for molesting a woman.
+The change.org petition comes after a National University of Singapore (NUS) student was sentenced to probation for molesting a woman at an MRT station.
 The petition was started on Thursday afternoon.

 The student, 23-year-old Terence Siow Kai Yuan, was charged with using criminal force with intent to outrage the modesty of his victim.